i2Nav-WHU/awesome-gins-datasets/README.md

 **Related Paper:**

-- Hailiang Tang, Xiaoji Niu, Tisheng Zhang, Jing Fan, and Jingnan Liu, “Exploring the Accuracy Potential of IMU Preintegration in Factor Graph Optimization,” Sep.
-2021, Accessed: Sep.
-08, 2021.
-[Online].
-Available: https://arxiv.org/abs/2109.03010v1
+- Hailiang Tang, Tisheng Zhang, Xiaoji Niu, Jing Fan, and Jingnan Liu, “Impact of the Earth Rotation Compensation on MEMS-IMU Preintegration of Factor Graph Optimization,” *IEEE Sensors Journal*, 2022.

 If you use this dataset for your academic research, please cite our related papers; and give acknowledgement like: